isomerpages/iras-taxacademy/_tomorrow-tax-professional/4-skillsfuture-credit.md

 -	Leiden – TA Advanced Tax Treaties Programme
 -	WU – TA Advanced Transfer Pricing Programme

-*Sign up for our programmes now, log in to your SkillsFuture Credit portal and email us the print out from the portal showing your remaining SkillsFuture credit.
+*Sign up for our programmes now, log in to your SkillsFuture Credit portal and email us the print out from the portal showing your remaining SkillsFuture credit within one week from date of registration.
-It’s that easy and you can offset the course fees using the credits.*
+It is that easy and you can offset the course fees using the credits.*